-The University invites first-year students to participate in a pre-Orientation program, all of which occur prior to the start of New Student Orientation on August 19.
-Pre-Orientation programs are not required; however, they provide a great way for students to make connections and enhance leadership skills prior to the start of Orientation.
+The University invites first-year students to participate in a pre-orientation program, all of which occur prior to the start of New Student Orientation.
+Pre-orientation programs are not required (except for International Student Orientation, which is mandatory for those on U.S. student visas); however, they provide a great way for students to make connections and enhance leadership skills prior to the start of Orientation.

 If you are a varsity athlete competing in a fall sport, please consult with your coach regarding your arrival date and practice schedule prior to signing up for a program.